nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 Hot deploy
 ----------

 nghttpx supports hot deploy feature using signals.
-The host deploy in nghttpx is multi step process.
+The hot deploy in nghttpx is multi step process.
 First send USR2 signal to nghttpx process.
 It will do fork and execute new executable, using same command-line arguments and environment variables.
 At this point, both